Helpful Hints to the Art Universe / Secrets of the Art Universe

 Gesso – Amazon - Liquitex Acrylic Gesso Surface Prep – White.
 A true “secret weapon” of painting.

 Golden Acrylics – Fabulous top of the line, expensive acrylic paints – I use them on the last layers of a painting.
 Slower drying, a little “sticky”, fully pigmented colors consistent across the entire product line.
 Great color charts.
 Great for answering technical questions about paints.
 Goldenpaints.com

 Pastel / Conte sticks – Amazon – Inktense – pencils, sticks, blocks, Conte Crayons (here “crayon” is a French term for a color stick vs. Crayola), Caran D’ache (more French) – these are water media pigments in a stick or pencil form.

 Mediums – thinners, pouring, fixatives, impasto – Amazon – Liquitex or Golden – fluid, gel, medium – I use Liquitex Matte Medium and Matte Gel

 Old credit card, room access cards, AARP Cards… once these are not in use you can use them to apply paint, scrape lines into your paintings.
 Another “secret weapon” of art making.

-Graphitint Pencils – Made by Derwent – Amazon, Hobby Lobby – subtle, smooth, great for sketching, can be good/bad in some situations – however, I still love them.
+Graphitint Pencils – Made by Derwent – Amazon, Hobby Lobby – subtle, smooth, great for sketching, can be good/bad in some situations – and getting rediculously expensive - however, I still love them.
 My “secret weapon” for my landscape and brew pub sketching.